modellking/LKG-Uff-Cross/README.md

 A DMX-to-SK6812 Controller written in C++ using Arduino

 ## Features
-various Effects,
+- 6 Effects,
-Multi-color support,
+- Multi-color (default: 4-color) support,
-8-channel controlability (even with the specific dirt cheap and not user friendly dmx-panal we use)
+- 8-channel controlability (even with the specific dirt cheap and not user friendly dmx-panal we use)

 ## To set up:
 ### Hardware: